Katsuyori Shibata: Revolution Pro Wrestling (2016–2017, 2023)

-All Elite Wrestling (2022)
+All Elite Wrestling / Ring of Honor (2022–present)

+Debut; Pure Champion (2022–2023)

 On June 26, 2022, Shibata appeared at AEW x NJPW: Forbidden Door to save Orange Cassidy from a post-match beatdown from United Empire.
-Later, on the November 2 episode of AEW Dynamite, Shibata once again saved Cassidy from an attack by Pac, and signed for a match against Cassidy for the AEW All Atlantic Championship, on the November 4 edition of AEW Rampage.
+Later, on the November 2 episode of Dynamite, Shibata once again saved Cassidy from an attack by Pac, and signed for a match against Cassidy for the AEW All Atlantic Championship, on the November 4 edition of Rampage.
 In his AEW in-ring debut, Shibata was defeated by Cassidy, the duo shook hands and posed after the match.

+On March 31, 2023, Shibata made his Ring of Honor (ROH) debut, in which he defeated Wheeler Yuta at Supercard of Honor for the ROH Pure Championship.
+Shibata made his televised AEW return on the June 2, 2023 edition of Rampage, defeating Lee Moriarty to retain his ROH Pure Championship.
+On July 23, 2023 at Death Before Dishonor.
+Shibata successfully defended his title against Daniel Garcia.
+In November, since he returned to Japan, Shibata dropped the title back to Yuta at Rampage.
+On December 23, 2023, it was announced that Shibata was officially signed to AEW.